 Stuttering is a speech disorder characterized by interruptions or stoppages in the smooth flow of speech.
-These interruptions, or disfluencies, may include repetition of sounds, syllables, words, or phrases.
-Stuttering may also include holding sounds for a long time ("Mmmmmmy nnnnname is...").
-Many people who stutter also experience blocks, a total stoppage of speech and airflow that feels like the word is "stuck".
+These interruptions, or disfluencies, may include repetition of sounds, syllables, words, or phrases, prolongations of sounds, or blocks, tension-filled stoppages of speech and airflow that feels like the word is "stuck".
 A feeling of loss of control, or inability to get the word out, is often present among people who stutter.

 Stuttering may be accompanied by secondary behaviors, which are physical movements that occur during a stutter to help get the word out.
 These can range from small movements like blinking to very large movements such as moving the hands, feet, or head.

 Stuttering can have a serious impact on a speaker's social-emotional well-being.
 If you find yourself avoiding certain words, situations, or conversational encounters because you worry about stuttering, speech therapy can help improve your speech and increase your overall speaking confidence.

 We take a holistic approach to stuttering treatment.
 We often start with education and awareness of stuttering and your stuttering pattern.
 From there, you will learn some basic techniques to gain more control and manage your stutter.
 Once you are comfortable with the techniques, role-playing and real-life simulation are a key component of therapy at speech IRL, which allow you to practice using techniques in real-life situations.
 These simulation activities also aim at reducing fear, anxiety, and avoidance so that you can be more confident when speaking.

 There is no "cure" for stuttering.
 The goal of speech therapy at speech IRL is to help you manage your stutter better and gain confidence in speaking situations.
 For many people, developing stutter management skills does lead to increased fluency.
-Some people are able to achieve fluent or near-fluent speech, but this may not be a realistic goal for everyone.
-Fluency goals are discussed in-depth during the initial evaluation.
+Regardless of fluency, often our clients report less avoidance and anxiety associated with stuttering and more comfortable and confident communication skills.
+We value saying what you want over how you say it.